JordanSchlick/OpenStorm/docs/Products.md

 Radial velocity has some artifacts where the velocity wraps around to the wrong direction.
 This derived products tries remove them, but does not always work perfect.

+### Storm Relative Velocity (SRV)
+Dependencies: Radial Velocity De-aliased
+This product is very similar to Radial Velocity De-aliased except it has the average velocity subtracted from it to make variations in velocity more visible.

+### Rotaion (ROT)
+Dependencies: Radial Velocity De-aliased, Spectrum Width Attempts to detect rotation by measuring how large of a difference there is in velocities.

 ## Adding a product
 * Add a volume type in RadarData.h
 * Create a new class derived from RadarProduct.
-Look at RadarProductVelocityDealiased for an example.
+Look at RadarProductRotation for an example.
 * Add that new product to the list in ProductList.cpp
 * Add a new color index if necessary
 * Modify RadarColorIndex::GetDefaultColorIndexForData to choose the correct color index for the data